 9. Becomes easy to hire specialists

 If a company is rigid in its principles and appoints only permanent members, then it can’t meet sudden demands that may occur in the organization.
-Some project might need the services of an expert, and if it is open to flexible staffing then it is easy to recruit the required person for the job and let him go when the services are no longer needed
+Some project might need the services of an expert, and if it is open to flexible staffing then it is easy to recruit the required person for the job and let him go when the services are no longer needed.

-The disadvantages of flexible staffing are as follows
+The disadvantages are as follows

 1. Fewer employee benefits

-Flexible staffing is a concept where the employees are not provided with the actual benefits that are given to the permanent employees of the firm.
+It is a concept where the employees are not provided with the actual benefits that are given to the permanent employees of the firm.

-They are not eligible for several schemes like retirement plans, health insurance policies etc. and hence have to pay any expense out of their pockets which in reasonable condition would have been the responsibility of the employer
+They are not eligible for several schemes like retirement plans, health insurance policies, etc. and hence have to pay any expense out of their pockets which in reasonable condition would have been the responsibility of the employer

 2. Risk of losing the workforce